-The same algorithm from Section IV-B is used to find actuation policies to achieve an OC-step.
-Two successful single-actuator policies are found (Table II and Figure 6), which show that less actuation effort is required to make an OC-step than a CO-step, for which three-actuator policies were found.
-This is because the closed triangles in the robot structure possess larger areas and thus provide more static balance compared to the open triangles.
+The same algorithm from Section IV-B is used to find actuation policies achieving an OC-step.
+Two successful single-actuator policies are found (Table II and Figure 6), which shows that less actuation effort is required to make an OC-step than a CO-step.
+Since the closed triangles in the robot structure possess larger areas compared to the open triangles, the closed base triangles provide more static balance to the robot than the open base triangles, which cannot be overcome by momentum to automatically perform the following CO-step.

-For the sake of completeness, an actuation policy for an OOstep was also developed with the same algorithm (Table II and Figure 6c).
-The actuation policy involves eight actuators and is energy inefficient compared to CO- or OC-steps.
+For the sake of completeness, an actuation policy for an OO-step was also developed with the same algorithm (Table II and Figure 6c).
+The actuation policy involves 8 actuators and energy inefficient compared to CO- or OC-steps.
 For this reason, this policy has not been implemented on our hardware.